colgreen/sharpneat/src/SharpNeatTasks/SinglePoleBalancing/readme.txt

 The model parameters are:
  * Rail length.
 Default is 4.8 m, i.e. +-2.4 m from tne center.
  * Cart mass.
 Default is 1 kg.
  * Pole mass.
 Default is 0.1 kg.
  * Pole length.
 Default is 1 m.
-* Fixed force.
-Default is +-10 Newtons, i.e. the controller controls only the direction that this force is applied.
+ * Coefficient of friction of cart on track.
+Default is 0.01.
+ * Coefficient of pole hinge.
+Default is 0.0018.
+ * Maximum controller force.
+Default is 10 Newtons.

 The model state variables are:
  * Cart position on rail (x-axis).
  * Cart velocity.
  * Polel angle.
  * Polel angular velocity.

 All four variables are provided as inputs to the controller; and note that velocity input in particular makes the task an easy one to solve with no hidden neural net nodes required.